Time-reversal symmetric topological superconductivity in Machida-Shibata lattices: CONCLUSIONS

 \section{CONCLUSIONS}

 On a superconducting substrate, MS bands can be engineered by constructing arrays of adatom quantum corrals.
-In the presence of dominant nearest-neighbor coupling between MS bands and moderate SOC interactions in the substrate, the interplay between the induced singlet and triplet superconductivity generates topologically non-trivial phases in class DIII and the respective boundary modes.
-Interestingly, we find that the superconducting pairings vanish when long-range couplings between MSSs are not negligible.
+We find that in the presence of small repulsive interactions inside the corrals, the triplet pairing can dominate over the singlet pairing leading to non-trivial topological phases in class DIII.
+We emphasize that such type of effective superconducting correlations is fundamentally different to the case of Shiba bands, where only effective chiral triplet pairings are present.
+This leads to distinct helical Majorana boundary modes in two-dimensional MS lattices and Kramers degenerate Majorana zero modes in one-dimensional chains.
+Interestingly, we find that the superconducting pairings become flat for a finite momenta range when long-range couplings between MSSs are not negligible.
 Let us address the experimental relevance of the parameters used in the model.
-While the effective electron mass, $m$ and spin orbit coupling $\tilde{\lambda}$ correspond to the experimental range in~\cite{Schneider2023,PhysRevB.110.L100505}, we chose hybridization strengths $\Gamma$ and effective corral distances $k_{\rm F} a$ that are up to an order of magnitude larger.
+While the effective electron mass, $m$ and spin orbit coupling $\tilde{\lambda}$ correspond to the experimental range~\cite{Schneider2023,PhysRevB.110.L100505}, we chose hybridization strengths $\Gamma$ and effective corral distances $k_{\rm F} a$ that are up to an order of magnitude smaller.
 First, we chose a $\Gamma \sim 0.1 \Delta$ to remain within the validity regime of the low-energy theory.
 Larger values of $\Gamma$ do not change the qualitative behavior of our model, but would merely distort the dispersion relation further away from the Fermi level.
-Topological phase transitions would still be captured faithfully.
-Secondly, the parameter $k_{\rm F} a$ mostly describes the hybridization strength between corral modes.
-An estimate of this parameter requires material-specific first-principle calculations that consider the corrals' specific geometry which exceeds the scope of our current study.
-Such analysis is required for linking the effective parameters in our model to the ones of the experimental configuration.
-A promising setup for increasing the nearest-neighbor MSSs hybridization would entail removing adatoms from the boundaries of neighboring corrals allowing the respective MS states to sufficiently hybridize, which has been realized in elliptical and square Cu(111) corrals in the normal state~\cite{doi:10.1021/acsnano.2c00467,10.21468/SciPostPhys.9.6.085}.
+Topological phase transitions would still be captured faithfully because they happen at the Fermi level.
+Second, in an experiment, the parameter $k_{\rm F} a$ mostly describes the hybridization strength between corral modes instead of the actual Fermi momentum.
+An estimate of this parameter requires material-specific first-principle calculations that consider the corrals' specific geometry, which exceeds the scope of our current study and links the effective parameters in our model to the ones of the experimental configuration.
+A promising setup for increasing the nearest-neighbor MSSs hybridization would entail removing adatoms from the boundaries of neighboring corrals, allowing the respective MS states to hybridize sufficiently, which has been realized in elliptical and square Cu(111) corrals in the normal state~\cite{doi:10.1021/acsnano.2c00467,10.21468/SciPostPhys.9.6.085}.
+In the absence of superconductivity, multiple-corral setups have shown long-range hybridization patterns when placed in one and two-dimensional geometries, forming artificial molecular structures~\cite{doi:10.1126/science.adf2685}.
+From the typical candidate materials (Ag, Cu, Au) that host Shockley surface states on their (111) surface, Au is most promising due to the large spin-orbit coupling at its atomic levels~\cite{PhysRevLett.98.186807}.
+For Au, we consider $u_{F}=1.4\cdot 10^6 \text{m/s}$~\cite{Ashcroft76} and $\lambda=0.33 \text{eV\AA}$~\cite{PhysRevLett.77.3419}, leading to $\tilde{\lambda}=\lambda/(\hbar u_{\rm F})=0.04$, which is sufficiently strong to achieve non-trivial phases without exhaustive precision for tuning the chemical potential $E_{\rm R}/\Delta$.
+It is worth mentioning that metals with more complex electronic structures than noble metals, such as Bi and its (111) surface, are promising for experimenting with our proposal due to the possibility for epitaxial growth and large Fermi wavelength~\cite{HATTAB20088227}, despite not having a clear Shockley type of surface state.